asiaszmek/neuronpp/README.md

   * Graham et al. 2014, https://doi.org/10.1162/NECO_a_00640
   * Hay et al. 2011, https://doi.org/10.1371/journal.pcbi.1002107

 MOD files for the all of those models are located in the commons/mods/ folder.
-Combe 2018 model and Graham 2014 model additionaly have HOC files located in the commons/hocmodels/ folder
+Combe 2018 model and Graham 2014 model additionally have HOC files located in the commons/hocmodels/ folder

 ## MOD compilation
 Before run you must compile mod files of your model (if it provides specialised mod features)